FaxHack/Cracked.io-ServerEmulator/README.md

 - Insert the password: "shiba".

-- Add it in Trusted Root CA Folder.
+- Add it to the Trusted Root CA Folder.

 - Press enter.

-- Now you can start the Emulator without problem.
+- Now you can start the Emulator without a problem.

 # Requirement's